 In a content analysis of journal articles published during the first decade of the Internet, Sundar was identified as the most published author of Internet-related research in the field of communications, and across 11 leading journals of communications, marketing and advertising (Cho & Khang, 2006; Journal of Advertising, 35: 3, 143-163).

-A frequently cited source on technology, Sundar has testified before Congress as an expert witness and delivered talks at several universities in the United States, Germany, Netherlands, Hong Kong, Korea, China, Singapore and India.
-He has served on the editorial boards of 18 journals, including Communication Research, Journal of Communication, Human Communication Research, Media Psychology, Journalism & Mass Communication Quarterly, Journal of Broadcasting & Electronic Media and Journal of Advertising.
+A frequently cited source on technology, Sundar has testified before US Congress as an expert witness and delivered talks at several universities in the United States, Germany, Netherlands, Hong Kong, Korea, China, Singapore and India.
+He has served on the editorial boards of over 20 journals, including Communication Research, Journal of Communication, Human Communication Research, Media Psychology, Journalism & Mass Communication Quarterly, Journal of Broadcasting & Electronic Media and Journal of Advertising.

-He is a Fellow of ICA and winner of Penn State's Faculty Scholar Medal, for outstanding achievement in social and behavioral sciences.
+He is a Fellow of ICA and recipient of the Deutschmann award for research excellence from the Association for Education in Journalism and Mass Communication (AEJMC).
+He is also a winner of Penn State's Faculty Scholar Medal, for outstanding achievement in social and behavioral sciences.
 He was elected chair of the Communication & Technology division and Vice-President of ICA, 2008-2010.
-His contribution to the field also includes serving as the head of the Communication Technology Division of the Association for Education in Journalism & Mass Communication in 2000-2001.
-He has also chaired the association's Publications Committee and served on its Strategic Plan Committee.
+He is a recipient of the Frederick Williams Prize awarded by the division for contribution to the study of communication technology.
+His contribution to the field also includes serving as the head of the Communication Technology Division of the AEJMC 2000-2001.
+He has also chaired AEJMC's Publications Committee and served on its Strategic Plan Committee.